 \section{Abstract}

 We consider agents in a social network competing to be selected as partners in collaborative, mutually beneficial activities.
-We study this through a model in which an agent {$i$} can initiate a limited number {$k_i>0$} of games and selects the ideal partners from its one-hop neighborhood.
-On the flip side it can accept as many games offered from its neighbors.
-Each game signifies a productive joint economic activity, and players attempt to maximize their individual utilities.
-Unsurprisingly, more trustworthy agents are more desirable as partners.
-Trustworthiness is measured by the game theoretic concept of Limited-Trust, which quantifies the maximum cost an agent is willing to incur in order to improve the net utility of all agents.
-Agents learn about their neighbors' trustworthiness through interactions and their behaviors evolve in response.
+We study this through a model in which an agent {$i$} can initiate a limited number {$k_i>0$} of games and selects partners from its one-hop neighborhood.
+Each agent can accept as many games offered by its neighbors.
+Each game signifies a productive joint activity, and players attempt to maximize their individual utilities.
+Unsurprisingly, more trustworthy agents, as measured by the game-theoretic concept of limited-trust, are more desirable as partners.
+Agents learn about their neighbors' trustworthiness through interactions, and their behaviors evolve in response.
 Empirical trials performed on realistic social networks show that when given the option, many agents become highly trustworthy; most or all become highly trustworthy when knowledge of their neighbors' trustworthiness is based on past interactions rather than known \textit{a priori}.
-This trustworthiness is not the result of altruism, instead agents are intrinsically motivated to become trustworthy partners by competition.
+This trustworthiness is not the result of altruism, instead, agents are intrinsically motivated to become trustworthy partners by competition.
 Two insights are presented: first, trustworthy behavior drives an increase in the utility of all agents, where maintaining a relatively modest level of trustworthiness may easily improve net utility by as much as 14.5\%.
-If only one agent exhibits modest trust among self-centered ones, it can increase its average utility by up to 25\% in certain cases!
-Second, and counter-intuitively, when partnership opportunities are abundant agents become less trustworthy.
+If only one agent exhibits modest trust among self-centered ones, it can increase its personal utility by up to 25\% in certain cases!
+Second, and counter-intuitively, when partnership opportunities are abundant, agents become less trustworthy.